juangburgos/QCrashHandler/README.md

 Simply open the *Visual Studio* project with the *exact* source code version used to create the binary and build to create the relevant debug symbols.
 Then go to `File -> Open -> File...` and open the dump file.

 A window inside Visual Studio displays the dump file summary info.
-Click the `Debug with Native Only` on the right sid eof the windows, and then the debugger should show the crash line, call stack and other debug information.
+Click the `Debug with Native Only` on the right side of the windows, and then the debugger should show the crash line, call stack and other debug information.

 ---